brlala/docker_playground/README.md

 1. docker are started with their own virtual network `bridge/docker0` by default.
 2. containers with the same virtual network can talk to each other without having ports exposed
 3. if they are started with port `80:80` then the ethernet interface will start listening to connections at port 80

+#### docker with dns
+1. docker containers can be added to the same network
+2. they will be referenced through each other using the `container name` regardless of what their IP address is
+3. `docker container exec -it my_nginx ping new_nginx`
+4. default network bridge does not has DNS service